fmkarakus/array-of-numbers/development-strategy.md

 ### JS

-- [x] write formula in Js find all number greater than x botton.
+- [x] write formula in Js find all number greater than x button.
-- [x] write formula in Js find all number less than x botton.
+- [x] write formula in Js find all number less than x button.

 ## 4. display botton